 What does Boys Home do?

-Boys Home provides care and education for young men from ages 6 to 18.
+Boys Home provides care and education for young men from ages 6 to 17.
 Some have no suitable home.
 Others have difficulties that might best be solved away from their immediate home.
-The Boys Home program offers caring emotional support and guidance, on-campus schooling until a boy is prepared for public schools, a religious life program focused on building a boy spiritually, and vocational or technical training.
+The Boys Home program offers caring emotional support and guidance, on-campus schooling, a religious life program focused on building a boy spiritually, and vocational or technical training.

 What is the mission of Boys Home?